learn-co-curriculum/dsc-combinations-lab/README.md

     In total, 7200.0 words with 2 consonants and 3 vowels can be formed from our existing letter pool.

-## Combinations: creating soccer teams
+## Combinations: Creating Soccer Teams
 We're holding a mini soccer tournament and 16 people are participating.
 We'd like to form 4 teams of 4.
 How many ways are there to do this?